PonyLucky/LanguageTool_Editor/README.md

 ## HTML page
 HTML page to enter the text:
 - HTML only (Spell check by LanguageTool web extension): [URL](https://github.com/PonyLucky/LanguageTool_Editor/tree/HTML-page).
-- HTML + Integrated spell check using local LanguageTool server: [In progress](https://github.com/PonyLucky/LanguageTool_Editor/tree/HTML-page-spell-check).
+- HTML + Integrated spell check using local LanguageTool server: [URL](https://github.com/PonyLucky/LanguageTool_Editor/tree/HTML-page-spell-check).

 ## Extension
 Click on the extension icon anytime and go to a page where you can enter the text: